 Therefore, higher ed institutions define success more ambiguously, and that can mean university and college employees might feel less motivated to strive for change.
 In other words, if I’m not going to see concrete numbers in three weeks, why make any kind of change?

 And that brings up another salient point.
 It often seems that higher education moves at a much slower pace than the corporate culture.
 When change does occur, it tends to happen gradually, over a long period of time.
 That contributes to higher ed’s culture of stability.
 Institutions may not think they have to make a dramatic change to do better.

 It’s also important to note here that your mileage may vary: not all institutions are the same.
 The culture and prevailing attitudes at a two-year institution may be vastly different from a four-year, private Ivy League school.
 Community colleges may be more responsive to outside forces (such as efforts to increase workforce readiness) and will embrace change more readily.
 And that feeds back into a sense of ambiguity for institutions.
 There’s no blueprint for the “right” way to educate students or increase graduation rates that applies to every institution.
 Thus, sometimes higher ed employees may feel as if they’re operating in a bubble, and introducing change into that dynamic can be daunting.

 As we’ve said before, change is an opportunity.
 But it’s crucial to understand the unique drivers and cultural attitudes that make higher ed distinct from the corporate world.
 Understanding what makes higher education tick—and what makes it different—vastly improves the likelihood that any change will be successful.

 This is the third blog of a four-part series.
-Part four, discussing the techniques and strategies for communicating change, will be available in April.
+Part four, will discuss the techniques and strategies for communicating change.